 MongoDB has a strong developer community that represents everyone from hobbyists to the most innovative startups to the largest enterprises and government agencies, including a multitude of systems integrators and consultants who provide a wide range of commercial services.

-MongoDB Atlas has also been extended through Atlas App Services to ease app development, through Atlas Search powered by Lucene, and with features that support data lakes built on cloud object storage.
+It also offers Atlas Search powered by Lucene, and with features that support data lakes built on cloud object storage.

 Both PostgreSQL and MongoDB have strong communities of developers and consultants who are ready to help.

 At this point in its development, MongoDB offers industry-leading scalability, resiliency, security, and performance: but where is its sweet spot?

 MongoDB is adept at handling data structures generated by modern applications and APIs and is ideally positioned to support the agile, rapidly changing development cycle of today’s development practices.